inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/ms-cuentito-ia.en.md

     Access the tool
 </a>

-[^1]: Source: <a href="https://cuenti.to/" target=_blank>cuentito</a> spanich website – consulted on 01/10/2025
+[^1]: Source: <a href="https://cuenti.to/" target=_blank>cuentito</a> spanich website – consulted on 01/10/2025.
-[^2]: Source: The forum of the MOOC “Artificial Intelligence For Teachers” – consulted on 01/07/2025
-This forum allows French teachers to exchange ideas about their practical use of AI.
-The examples and advice provided in the tool description are taken from these exchanges.
+[^2]: Source: Forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.
+This forum allows French teachers to exchange insights about their practical uses of AI; the examples included here originate from those discussions.